 We are interested in defining what is meant by the probability of event A, denoted by P(A) and often called the chance of A occurring.
 To help us understand what is meant by the probability of A, consider repeating the experiment a number of times-say, n times.
 Count the number of times that event A actually occurred throughout these n performances; this number is called the frequency of event A and is denoted by $\mathcal{N}(A)$.
 The ratio $\mathcal{N}(A)/n$ is called the relative frequency of event A in these n repetitions of the experiment.
 A relative frequency is usually very unstable for small values of n, but it tends to stabilize as n increases.
-This suggests that we associate with event A a number-say, p-that is equal to the number about which the relative frequency of event A will be near in future performances of the experiment.
-Thus, although we cannot predict the outcome of a random experiment with certainty, if we know p, for a large value of n, we can predict fairly accurately the relative frequency associated with event A is called the probability of event A and is denoted by P(A).
+This suggests that we associate with event A a number-say, p-that is equal to the number about which the relative frequency tends to stabilize.
+This number p can then be taken as the number that the relative frequency of event p0 will be near in future performances of the experiment.
+Thus, although we cannot predict the outcome of a random experiment with certainty, if we know p1 for a large value of p2, we can predict fairly accurately the relative frequency associated with event p3.
+The number p3 assigned to event p4 is called the probability of event A and is denoted by P(A).
 That is, P(A) represents the proportion of outcomes of a random experiment that terminate in the event A as the number of trials of that experiment increases without bound.